DHC stuff for touring

 LUGGAGE:

-On our last visit to Europe with a Morgan we did not have any problems with leaving the luggage strapped to the rack with bungee cords.
+On our first visit to Europe with a Morgan we did not have any problems with leaving the luggage strapped to the rack with bungee cords.
 That does seem like tempting fate though.
 I feel I have a minimum responsibility to make it somewhat difficult to steal my stuff.
-My luggage rack is a home-made prototype that I liked well enough not to bother making another version.
+My luggage rack is a home-made prototype that I made from EMT (electrical conduit) and liked well enough not to bother making a stainless steel version for several years.
 I added an additional upright on the center bracket and a threaded nut for a long wing-screw similar to the one that holds the spare.
 The longer wing screw passes through a cross bar, through the handles of the carry-on bags and has a lock to keep it all in place against a less than well equipped thief.
 When the luggage is not on the car, like for shipping, a short screw locks the crossbar in place.
 Spiffy indeed!

 PARCEL SHELF COVER